pycom/pycom-micropython-sigfox/docs/library/pyb.I2C.rst

 I2C is a two-wire protocol for communicating between devices.
 At the physical level it consists of 2 wires: SCL and SDA, the clock and data lines respectively.

 I2C objects are created attached to a specific bus.
-They can be initialised when created, or initialised later on.
+They can be initialized when created, or initialized later on.

 .. only:: port_pyboard